mesonbuild/meson/docs/markdown/Pkgconfig-module.md

 The generated file's properties are specified with the following keyword arguments.

-- `description` a string describing the library
+- `description` a string describing the library, used to set the `Description:` field
 - `extra_cflags` a list of extra compiler flags to be added to the `Cflags` field after the header search path
 - `filebase` the base name to use for the pkg-config file; as an